elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

   // not an indexed field, no data backfill, so changes are actually empty
   changes: [],
   schemas: {
-    // the only addition in this model version: taking the new field into account
+    // the only addition in this model version: taking the new field into account for the schemas
-    // for the forwardCompatibility schema
     forwardCompatibility: schema.object(
       { foo: schema.string(), bar: schema.string(), dolly: schema.string() },
       { unknowns: 'ignore' } // note the `unknown: ignore` which is how we're evicting the unknown fields ),
+    create:  schema.object(
+      { foo: schema.string(), bar: schema.string(), dolly: schema.string() },
+    )
   },
 };
 ```